deliveryhero/lymph/docs/topics/events.rst

 Note that the same events can be processed by different services at various points in time and that there is no synchronization mechanism to process a given event simultaneously on a global scale.

+The method that is decorated with the event decorator needs to follow the following interface:

+.. method:: ON_EVENT_METHOD(event)

+	:param event: a dictionary containing the event payload and additional information

+The received event dictionary contains the following information:

+.. describe:: event

+	  :type: the event type / name
+	  :body: dictionary with the payload of the message
+	  :source: id of the event source service

 Dynamically subscribing to events
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~